ryancole/LeagueReplayReader/README.md

 This program takes a .rofl file as input and extracts out the replay's chunk and keyframe data.
 The chunk and keyframe data are what the League of Legends client uses to re-enact a given replay.

-An additional project, the [LeagueChunkReader](https://github.com/ryancole/LeagueChunkReader), aims to read and make sense of the chunk and keyframe data.